 Concerned about your dog when restricted activity is on your vet's orders?
 Hopefully the following tips and games will help keep your canine companion occupied for a good part of the day.
-Dogs do not have to necessarily and exclusively romp around and get into physical activity to get tired; lots of mental stimulation may often suffix to get part of that excess energy drained.
+Dogs do not have to necessarily and exclusively romp around and be physical to get tired; lots of mental stimulation may often suffice to drain off some of their excess energy.

-Massages may help relax your dog and sooth a bit his body and soul.
-It may be worth it to learn some T-Touch, a soothing way to calm animals down invented by Linda Tellington-Jones.
+Massages may help relax your dog and soothe his body and soul.
+It may be worthwhile to learn some T-Touch, a soothing way to calm animals down invented by Linda Tellington-Jones.
 More and more dog trainers are introducing five-minute sessions where owners caress their dogs' ears for the purpose of relaxing and preparing them to focus.

 Free shaping is a fun way to train your dog based on behaviors he offers.
 You can shape any behavior with free shaping by simply marking it with a click or yes, followed by a treat.
-Because the behavior is rewarded, it will likely repeat and you may then expand it by asking more.
-Once the behavior repeats reliably, you can then put in on cue.
+Because the behavior is rewarded, it will likely repeat, and you may then expand it by asking for more.
+Once the behavior repeats reliably, you can then put it on cue.

 In targeting, you will train your dog to touch an item with a paw or nose.
-As in free shaping you will have to mark the wanted behavior as soon as it happens.
+As in free shaping, you will have to mark the wanted behavior as soon as it happens.
 The target may be your hand, a piece of paper or anything else within reach.
-You can read more on how to train hand targeting in the article below:

 Invest in Puzzle Games

 Puzzle games are interactive games that stimulate a dog's mind.
 It is great that pet stores nowadays offer a vast array of these types of games.
-Nina Ottoson produces a line of of different difficulty levels meant to keep dogs busy and entertained.
-Kongs, stuffed in a challenging manner, make great food puzzles that can keep entertained for quite some time dog toys and puzzles
+Nina Ottoson produces a line of dog toys and puzzles of different difficulty levels meant to keep dogs busy and entertained.
+Kongs, stuffed in a challenging manner, make great food puzzles that can keep dogs entertained for quite some time

 Nose work is the latest trend that keeps dogs busy and entertained.
 Best of all, sniffing is a very tiring activity for dogs!
-While the real sport uses birch, anise, and clove extracts to train a dog scent discrimination, you can start basic nose work by hiding a few treats under some small boxes.
-To read more about how to train nose work read:
+While the real sport uses birch, anise, and clove extracts to train a dog in scent discrimination, you can start basic nose work by hiding a few treats under some small boxes.

 If your dog is not recovering from a mouth/jaw injury, chew toys and durable bones will keep your dog busy for some time.
-A favorite for many dog owners are bully sticks because they are a safer alternative to rawhide and last very long.
-Antlers are also another choice.
+Favorites for many dog owners are bully sticks because they are a safer alternative to rawhide and last very long.
+Antlers are another choice.
 There are also many chew toys on the market that are quite durable.